googleapis/google-cloud-ruby/google-cloud-vm_migration-v1/README.md

-# Ruby Client for the Migrate for Compute Engine V1 API
+# Ruby Client for the VM Migration V1 API

 Use the Migrate to Virtual Machines API to programmatically migrate workloads.

-Migrate for Compute Engine enables you to migrate (Lift and Shift) your virtual machines (VMs), with minor automatic modifications, from your source environment to Google Compute Engine.

 https://github.com/googleapis/google-cloud-ruby

 This gem is a _versioned_ client.
-It provides basic client classes for a specific version of the Migrate for Compute Engine V1 API.
+It provides basic client classes for a specific version of the VM Migration V1 API.
 Most users should consider using the main client gem, [google-cloud-vm_migration](https://rubygems.org/gems/google-cloud-vm_migration).
 See the section below titled *Which client should I use?* for more information.